braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents.md

-  "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in, "canvas_step_id": (string) BSON id of the Canvas step this event belongs to, "canvas_api_id": (string) API id of the canvas this event belongs to, "canvas_variation_api_id": (string) API id of the canvas variation this event belongs to, "canvas_step_api_id": (string) API id of the canvas step this event belongs to, }
+  "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in, "canvas_step_id": (string) BSON id of the Canvas step this event belongs to, "canvas_api_id": (string) API id of the Canvas this event belongs to, "canvas_variation_api_id": (string) API id of the canvas variation this event belongs to, "canvas_step_api_id": (string) API id of the canvas step this event belongs to, }